On the biautomaticity of CAT(0) triangle-square groups: Final remarks

 The counterexamples presented above imply that the Gersten-Short geodesics in general cannot be used to construct a regular path system satisfying fellow traveler property.
 It is still possible however that if we restrict ourselves to compact complexes not violating conjectures \ref{conj:1} and \ref{conj:2} the Gersten-Short geodesics will create a regular path system ensuring that fundamental group of $X$ will be biautomatic.
 This allow us to state the following conjecture:

-\begin{conj} Let $X$ be a compact locally CAT(0) triangle-square complex such that no intrinsically aperiodic flat embed in $\wtl{X}$ and and there are only finitely many distinct thoroughly crumpled flats that embed in $\wtl{X}$.
-Then there is a vertex $v$ of $X$ such that Gersten-Short geodesics starting and ending in points of orbit $\pi_1(X)\cdot v$ form a regular path system satisfying the generalized fellowraveler property.
+\begin{conj} Let $X$ be a compact locally CAT(0) triangle-square complex such that no intrinsically aperiodic flat embed in $\wtl{X}$ and there are only finitely many distinct thoroughly crumpled flats that embed in $\wtl{X}$.
+Then there is a vertex $v$ of $X$ such that Gersten-Short geodesics starting and ending in points of orbit $\pi_1(X)\cdot v$ form a regular path system satisfying the generalized fellow traveler property.
 In particular $\pi_1(X)$ is biautomatic. \end{conj}

 Furthermore, even if the Gersten-Short geodesics do not yield satisfying result regarding biautomaticity of groups acting geometrically and cellularly on CAT(0) triangle-square complexes it is entirely possible that all such groups are biautomatic for some other, yet unknown reason.
 As an example of possible behaviour described above the first of the presented counterexamples turns out to be biautomatic since the triangle-square complexe on which it acts is systolizable.
 We conjecture that the fundamental group of the complex $X_2$ is also biautomatic.